Skype for Business, Microsoft Teams, and Cisco endpoints

 Now the entire organization has also deployed Cisco Webex as a platform.

-After having implemented the Synergy SKY Suite in 2018, Neptune Energy could easily move from on-prem to cloud, and later to a new cloud, without having to disrupt the workflow for any of their users.
+After having implemented the then-called Synergy SKY Suite in 2018, Neptune Energy could easily move from on-prem to cloud, and later to a new cloud, without having to disrupt the workflow for any of their users.
 "We didn’t experience any challenges using Synergy SKY, everything just worked.”

 The result of this was far less pressure on the IT department regarding collaboration issues, and the users were happy and satisfied with the transition.

-“All we had to do was switching out the Skype symbol in Outlook, and the users didn’t even notice the change.
+“All we had to do was switch out the Skype symbol in Outlook, and the users didn’t even notice the change.
 They kept doing what they had been doing for over a year.
 That made 2020 a whole lot easier for us,” Andersen says.

 “Very few are actually able to make use of all the add-on functionalities the different vendors offer today.
 Having a simple setup is extremely important for their workflow”.